 Organisations looking at provision of infection services to their patients have access to a range of existing standards for laboratory services and certain clinical services.
 Of note although infection expertise remains based predominantly in secondary care this expertise is also needed by primary care providers and public health bodies.
 To date there has not been an attempt to bring together a single set of best practice guidelines for the requirements of an infection service.
 This document sets out seven standards.
 These are written to be practical and flexible according to the diverse ways in which infection expertise may be required across the NHS.
 It has been prepared by the Clinical Services Committee of the British Infection Association drawing on published evidence and guidance where they exist and on the group's extensive experience of delivering infection services in hospitals across the NHS.
-It is endorsed by the Royal College of Pathologists Specialist Advisory Committee and The Royal College of Physicians Joint Specialist Committee.
+It is currently endorsed by The Royal College of Physicians Joint Specialist Committee.
 It will be reviewed annually by the CSC and updated as additional evidence becomes available.